MMP460 is centered around an ambitious semester-long group project. This page provides guidelines, grading rubric and templates.

 - Animation (Quicktime or GIF): storyboard (use this template)

 - Each team will have to present their proposal to the class.
 The presentation should clearly outline the campaign, show that adequate research was done to establish what currently exists around the issue and how the campaign adds to the discussion.
 Measurable goals should also be clearly stated.

 Since this is a group project, it is essential that the group dynamic, means of communication and assigned roles are well defined from the start.
 Each member of the group should contribute equally.
-Talk amongst each other to see the type of skills and interests each member has and divide tasks to best take advantage of your individual strengths.
-At the end of the project each of you will be asked to fill a teammate evaluation form (link here) to give an account of how much you feel each member contributed to the final piece.
+Talk among each other to see the type of skills and interests each member has and divide tasks to best take advantage of your individual strengths.
+At the end of the project each of you will be asked to fill a teammate evaluation form as well as an individual contribution form to give an account of how much you feel each member contributed to the final piece.
 This will be taken into account in your grade (see grading rubric).

 Each campaign will be graded with this rubric.